medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/4-data-validation.md

 ## Forwards Compatibility

-If the JSON-LD validation specification is applied in the future, oracle will also be supported.
+If the JSON-LD validation specification is applied in the future, oracle will also be support.

 ## Example Implementations